On the CLT for rotations and BV functions: A central limit theorem and its application to rotations

 If $q_j$ is even, $\gamma_{q_j}(\varphi_{a,b})$ is null.
 If $q_j$ is odd, we have

 For $q_j$ odd, we have by (\ref{f_3}),

 This implies, for $q_j$ odd: $\gamma_{q_j}(\varphi_{a,b}) = a (1 + O(\frac{1}{q_{j+1}}))$, if $p_j$ is odd, $= b(1+ O(\frac{1}{q_{j+1}}))$, if $p_j$ is even.

-The computation shows that, if $\alpha$ is such that, in average, there is a positive proportion of pairs $(p_j, q_j)$ (even, odd) and a positive proportion of pairs $(p_j, q_j)$ (odd, odd), then the condition of Theorem \ref{vectorCLT} is fulfilled by the vectorial step function $\psi=(\varphi^1, \varphi^2)$.
+The computation shows that, if $\alpha$ is such that, in average, there is a positive proportion of pairs $(p_j, q_j)$ which are (even, odd) and a positive proportion of pairs $(p_j, q_j)$ which are (odd, odd), then the condition of Theorem \ref{vectorCLT} is fulfilled by the vectorial step function $\psi=(\varphi^1, \varphi^2)$.

 For an application to the model of rectangular periodic billiard in the plane described in \cite{CoGu12}, we refer to \cite{CoIsLe17}.